Missing Titanic shipwreck sub faces race against time

 The Titanic’s coordinates are 41º43’32”N, 49º56’49”W.

-The Coast Guard said they were searching for the missing sub in water depth of “roughly 13,000 feet.”
+The Coast Guard said they were searching in water depth of “roughly 13,000 feet.”

 “It is a remote area and it is a challenge to conduct a search in that remote area but we are deploying all available assets to make sure we can locate the craft and rescue the people on board,” Mr Mauger said.